Dawat-e-Islami: COVID-19

 During the COVID-19 pandemic in Pakistan, Dawat-e-Islami distributed food ration bags to needy people affected by lockdown in Pakistan.
 On 20 April 2020, Imran Attari said that Dawat-e-Islami had distributed 250,000 ration bags across Pakistan, including 40,000 in Karachi.
 The organisation had also set up blood donation centres in 13 places in Karachi.
 It collected 18,000 bottles from 106 campuses across the country.

 Green Pakistan

 Dawat-e-Islami started campaign for planting trees across Pakistan which aims to pollution free country.
 Governor Sindh Imran Ismail inaugurated monsoon tree plantation drive at Governor's House as a part of the Clean Green Pakistan Initiative in collaboration with Dawat-e-Islami Pakistan in August 2021.
 Green Pakistan plantation campaign covers all major cities of Pakistan and costs millions of Pakistani rupees.

 Madani Home

-Faizan Global Relief Foundation (FGRF), a welfare division of Dawateislami Dawateislami, a non-profitable organization, is building a shelter home for homeless children under its project ‘Madani Home’.
+Faizan Global Relief Foundation (FGRF), a welfare division of Dawat-e-Islami, a non-profit organization, is building a shelter home for homeless children under its project ‘Madani Home’.